zouharvi/ptakopet/docs/src/web.md

 npm run build
 ```

-The file `dist/ptakopet-web.js` should now contain live code.
+The file `dist/ptakopet-web.js` should now contain the code built in production mode.
 You can run

 ```
 npm run dev
 ```

-to rebuild the code each time one of the source files changes.
+to rebuild the code in develpoment mode each time one of the source files changes.

 ## Technical design